Submission Preparation Checklist

 Include the word count, excluding the abstract, acknowledgments, tables, figure legends, and references.

-Original research, literature and systematic reviews, and meta-analyses require structured abstracts.
+Original research, literature and systematic reviews, and meta-analyses require structured abstracts that should generally conform to the IMRAD style.
 The abstract should provide the context or background for the study and should state the study's purpose, basic procedures (selection of study participants, settings, measurements, analytical methods), main findings (giving specific effect sizes and their statistical and clinical significance, if possible), and principal conclusions.
 It should emphasise new and important aspects of the study or observations, note important limitations, and not overinterpret findings.
 Clinical trial abstracts should include items that the CONSORT group has identified as essential.
 Funding sources should be listed separately after the Abstract.

 Provide a context or background for the study (that is, the nature of the problem and its significance).
 State the specific purpose or research objective of, or hypothesis tested by, the study or observation.
 Cite only directly pertinent references, and do not include data or conclusions from the work being reported.